What is an uninsurable peril?

 Related: Should you notify your home insurance company if you fix the damage yourself?

-• Glass breakage (in order to reduce your deductible)
+- Glass breakage protection (can help reduce your deductible)

-• Special belongings coverage (for high-priced personal items like rare jewellery)
+- Special belongings coverage (for high-value items like rare jewelry or art)

-Even with comprehensive coverage, policy holders should make sure they know the limits or expectations of their plan, including how often a home should be checked for cold damage if it is left unoccupied.
+Even with comprehensive coverage, it’s important to understand your policy’s limits like how often your home must be checked for cold-related damage if left unoccupied.

 Read more: Three home insurance endorsements to consider based on where you live